|

 a list of Rhode Island algae published in 1871.
 He became especially

-section of Sereno Watson's Botany (1871) in the Report of the
+in that area.
+His publications on Carex include the Carex section of Sereno Watson's Botany (1871) in the Report of the

 He built up a private herbarium and botanical library and carried

-dence.
+on a broad botanical correspondence.
 In his later years, Olney went into a decline.
-W.W.
+William Whitman

-Bailey wrote that he 'was an invalid and incapacitated for business
+Bailey wrote that he "was an invalid and incapacitated for business

-during the last years of his life,' and Asa Gray wrote that the end
+during the last years of his life," and Asa Gray wrote that the end

-of his life was 'obscured and afflicted by mental trouble.'
+of his life was "obscured and afflicted by mental trouble."
 Olney

 died a bachelor on July 27, 1878.
 He left his herbarium, library